 Our Instructors

-Alex Mazari - Managing Director
+Alex Mazari - Studio Owner

 My journey into Yoga and well-being came through my own internal struggles.
 It started with meditation, and reading books on yoga philosophy which really resonated with me and led me to understand that my mental health is in my own hands and could be balanced through using the tools and practices mentioned in the philosophical yogic texts.
 I then started practicing Yogasana (the postures) which prepares the body physically and energetically for meditation.